Equivalence and Separation between Heard-Of and Asynchronous Message-Passing Models

 In this section, we show that tasks solvable in $\ho_f$ are solvable in $\amp_f$, with a simple simulation showing that an $\ho_f$ protocol can be executed in $\amp_f$, as a consequence of the canonical-round construction technique in $\amp$.
 This helps to prove one direction of Theorems~\ref{thm:colorless} and~\ref{thm:colored_f=1}.

 \begin{lemma} Any task that is solvable in $\ho_f$ is also solvable in $\amp_f$ for $0 \le f \le n$. \end{lemma}

 \begin{proof} We first simulate a variant of the $\ho_f$ model, called $\cfho_f$ (for \emph{Crashed-Faulty} $\ho_f$), in $\amp_f$ and then show the inclusion of $\ho_f$ in $\cfho_f$.
 The $\cfho_f$ model is identical to $\ho_f$ except that we allow a subset of processes to crash, i.e., have a finite number of events.
 Crashed processes do not need to decide as they are considered faulty processes.
 The number of messages that a non-crashed process does not receive in a round due to process crashes and message omissions is at most $f$.

 Suppose a protocol $\calP$ solves a task $T$ in $\cfho_f$.
 Each round of $\cfho_f$ can be emulated in $\amp_f$ by waiting for $n-f$ messages before proceeding, preserving the causal structure of message delivery.
-We can construct a simulation system that simulates $\cfho_f$ in $\amp_f$ so that for $1 \le i \le n$, (1) the $i$-th simulated process is $p_i$, and (2) the $i$-th simulation machine $P_i$ is specified by Algorithm~\ref{algo:HOinAMP}.
+We can construct a simulation system that simulates $\cfho_f$ in $\amp_f$ so that for $1 \le i \le n$, (1) the $i$-th simulated process is $p_i$ and (2) the $i$-th simulation machine $P_i$ is specified by Algorithm~\ref{algo:HOinAMP}.